Make hawker-style mochi coated with sesame seeds and sugar just like the one sold in many Asian countries.

 - To make the mochi: In a microwave proof bowl, whisk together glutinous rice flour, tapioca starch, water, and oil until smooth.
 Microwave on high for 2 minutes, take it out and knead (fold) with spatula for 1 minute.
 Microwave again for another 1 minute, and then knead (fold) until smooth.

 - Transfer the cooked mochi on a parchment paper.
 With a plastic knife, divide into two portions.
 Cut each portion into bite size pieces.
+Let the mochi cools slightly until warm and comfortable enough to handle with your hands.

 - Coat one portion of mochi pieces with plain toasted sesame seeds and sugar mixture.
 And coat another portion with black toasted sesame seeds and sugar mixture.
 Serve immediately.